 The idea behind managed WordPress hosting, after all, it to have all technical aspects of WordPress handled for you.
 That’s why they charge you so much.

 However, this hosting feature can become an annoyance.
-You could wake up one day to discover that a new feature that you are unfamiliar with has been added to your site.
+Your site can be given a new feature that you are unfamiliar with.
 Or worse, a feature you are well used to has been replaced.

 And there’s very little you can do about it.